Setting up a Squat Dental Practice

 - Legal services including property leases, HR and recruitment

-For advice and support on all the legal aspects, including dealing with your property lease and employing staff, we recommend you talk to the legal team at FTA Law.
-They are a specialist law firm and have years of experience working with dental professionals so they will be best placed to provide you with the right advice.
+For advice and support on all the legal aspects, including dealing with your property lease and employing staff, please get in touch.
+We can introduce you to a panel of lawyers who specialise in dentistry and will be best placed to provide you with the right advice.

 Stepping into the role of practice owner and ultimately a leader, is no mean feat.
-To help you on the journey, these video resources are worth a watch:
+To help you on the journey, these resources are worth a watch/listen:

 (1) Practical Lessons in Leadership (webinar) – This masterclass, hosted by Chris Strevens (Director and Co-owner – Frank Taylor & Associates) and Simon Gambold (Leadership & Engagement Coach – Engage the Team) looks at the key team engagement skills required to tap into the potential of your team members, so you can continue to delight patients whilst improving productivity and creating a less stressful and happier workplace.